kaylubh/gallery-of-horns/README.md

 #### Number and name of feature: #3 Bootstrap

   Estimate of time needed to complete: 1 hour
-  Start time:
+  Start time: 6:31pm
-  Finish time:
+  Finish time: 8:36pm
-  Actual time needed to complete:
+  Actual time needed to complete: ~1 hour (1 dinner break)

 #### Number and name of feature: #4 Add Interaction